Decompollaborate/rabbitizer/README.md

   - ISAs are "feature gated", so you can only pay for what you use.
     - This may not be configurable if using a language binding other than the native Rust API.
+- Includes an experimental instruction encoder, allowing to "assemble" MIPS asm instructions back to their hex representation.
+  - This is not an assembler.
+Most of the features supported by an assembler are completely missing, without any plans to support them.
+  - The supported syntax is pretty restrictive, only supporting the syntax emitted by the rabbitizer's decoder.
+  - Explicit relocations are not supported.

 ### Planned features